What makes a movie controversial?

 Starring: Malcolm McDowell, Patrick Magee, Michael Bates

 This science fiction film is a satirical juvenile delinquency film adapted from Anthony Burgess’s novel.
 This is the story of Alex, the teenage protagonist who gets his kicks from ultra-violence and rape.
-He volunteers for a behaviorist experiment that takes away his capacity to do evil.
-He return to the world defenseless — a victim to his former victims.
+Faced with prison, he volunteers for a behaviorist experiment that is supposed to take away his capacity to do evil.
+He returns to the world defenseless — a victim to his former victims.

 The movie’s controversial glamorization of violence and sexual content drove vigorous opposition by religious groups.
 A number of scenes stirred feminist outrage: the extended, detailed rape scene, furniture in obscene female poses, a giant penis sculpture, and a snake gliding toward a woman’s private parts.